Have you ever asked yourself, What does it mean if my dog wants to play all the time? Here are the most likely answers:

 My dog wants to play all the time — what am I supposed to do about that?
 After many restless days and nights with my best buddy, I had to ask myself how I could help him.

-I couldn’t blame my pooch for wanting to be around me every second of the day, and it was adorable to see how he was always so excited to play.
+I couldn’t blame my pooch for wanting to be around me every second of the day, .
 But as time went by, I was slowly realizing that this behavior isn’t common among my friends’ dogs.
 I mean, sure, this is typical puppy-like behavior, but my dog was no longer a puppy at that point.

 Of course, I knew that in such situations I shouldn’t panic.
 Instead, I decided to keep calm and look into what was causing this behavior and find out how to fix it.